 We are waiting for the transfer from you until November 27, on Saturday November 28, if payment does not come from you, we will begin to destroy your business and you along with it.

-So, let me get this straight... since the deadline has passed and I didn't do anything, he's going to publicize my painfully obscure website, for free, to 42,800,063 people?
+So, let me get this straight... since the deadline has passed and I didn't do anything, he's going to advertise my painfully obscure website, for free, to 42,800,063 people?
 Oh no!
 And then nobody will believe me even though I have three records of him spelling out his evil plot in excruciating detail?
 Oh no!
 It's really not worth the effort to dissect every self-explanatory reason why this scam is unbelievably stupid, so I'll just focus on one more.
 I believe I've been very vocal about some of the people I heartily dislike, and BLM and the LGBT community have never been on the list.
 Not once.
-If the scammer had done a modicum of research to make his scam just a teensy bit less unbelievably stupid, he would have instead threatened to send threats and insults and threats with insults to All Lives Matter, police unions, bootlickers, anti-maskers, and Trump cultists.
+If the scammer had done a modicum of research to make his scam just a teensy bit less unbelievably stupid, he would have instead threatened to send threats and insults and threats with insults to All Lives Matter, police unions, bootlickers, anti-maskers, anti-vaxxers, Trump cultists, and Latter-day Saints who think their political views are the gospel.
 Even though most of those are the same person.
 One thing creeps me out a little, though - the reference to politicians from Europe.
 I've never told a soul about my profound distaste for Angela Merkel, so how did he know?
 I hope it was a lucky guess.

 There’s no such thing as high functioning autism you sick [redacted].
 God said retards should be punished.
 Mormons are disgusting.
 You’re a retarded white supremacist.
 You’re ugly.
 I consume cock.